aigerimmmm/twitterdata/README.md

 # twitterdata
 The visualization of SNAP twitter tweets collected by Stanford University

-Run the server from terminal where project folder: python -m SimpleHTTPServer 8000
+Run the server from terminal where project folder is located: python -m SimpleHTTPServer 8000

 ![Screenshot](graph.png)